jakobjanot/ML-Cutter/README.md

 │        └── test
 │
 ├── trained_models                      <- Trained serialized models.
-│   └── model_x                             <- Example of a trained model directory (not required, only a suggestion).
-│       ├── state_dict.pt                       <- Trained model weights, serialized with torch.save().
-│       ├── log.json                            <- Training log file.
-│       └── events.out.tfevents                 <- TensorBoard events.
 │
 ├── notebooks                           <- Jupyter notebooks.
 │
 ├── references                          <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports                             <- Generated analysis and reports.
+├── reports                             <- Directory for analysis and reports.
 │   └── figures                         <- Generated graphics and figures to be used in reporting.
 │
 ├── src                                 <- Source code for use in this project.